Updated April 2026

 Ways to Manage Premium

-• Match the cover amount to your actual non-refundable costs
+• Set the cover amount to your actual non-refundable costs

 • Increase the excess if you can absorb smaller losses

-• Focus on cancellation cover if budget is tight
+• Focus on cancellation cover if your budget is limited

-• Check whether public liability is required by your venue before adding it
+• Check whether your venue requires public liability before adding it

 Ways to Save on Wedding Insurance

-While wedding insurance is generally affordable relative to total wedding costs, there are ways to keep the premium reasonable.
+Wedding insurance is generally affordable compared to the total cost of a wedding, but there are still ways to keep the premium reasonable.

 1

-Insure the amount you would actually lose if the wedding was cancelled, not the aspirational total budget.
+Set the cover amount to match the deposits and payments you would actually lose if the wedding was cancelled, not the aspirational total budget.

 2